 With a minimal Italian population, you’d hardly expect the Seattle area to be world-famous for its pizza.
-Chicago has its deep dish and New York its thin crust, and even places like Connecticut, St. Louis and New Jersey have distinctive pizza styles and reputations.
+New York has its thin crust and Chicago its deep dish, and even places like Connecticut, St. Louis and New Jersey have distinctive pizza styles and reputations.
 It could be argued Seattle doesn't have a distinct pizza culture and that's okay.

 Northwest pizza is actually liberated from all of the rules.
 You like it thick and hearty with a ton of fresh ingredients on top?
 You got it.
 Prefer an Old World experience?
 We got that too.

 What unifies the Northwest pizza scene are friendly, laid-back atmospheres, a selection of great microbrews and plenty of innovation.
 Come find your pizza.

 If Tribunali does gourmet pizza Italian-style, Tom Douglas' Seattle Kitchen shows that the Old World does not have a monopoly on artisan pizza.
 Local celeb chef Tom Dougla offers high-falutin pizzas like the Yukon Gold Potato Pizza and Penn Cove Clam Pizza, but the standout is actually the basic home-made Mozzarella and Tomato pizza.
 The weekday happy hour here is a great deal, with deals on half pies and draft beer.
 In the evening, expect a long wait to get a table.

 Location: 316 Virginia Street